Timer#

 - Prefer Monotonic timers for delays and intervals — immune to NTP or

-- Cancel timers explicitly when no longer needed, before their owning object is destroyed
+- Cancel timers explicitly before their owning object is destroyed if there is any risk of the callback firing after destruction.

 Summary#